imbhargav5/rooks/README.md

 Timeago string is returned.

-# A React Hook to get time ago for timestamp millisecond value
+# A React Hook to get time ago for timestamp millisecond value.
 # @rooks/use-timeout

 ### Installation